tscott0/himago/README.md

 * Unrealistic colours: According to [Wikipedia](https://en.wikipedia.org/wiki/Himawari_8), the images returned are true-colour.
 Looking at the colour of Australia, in particular, the colours don't look accurate.
 Correcting the colour to make it appear more natural looks complicated.

 ## TODO
-* Handling of "No Image" images
-  * ~~Could check hash of image~~ Now checks md5 for "No Image"
-  * ~~Attempt rolling back 10mins at a time.~~
-  * Tune rollback attempts.
-Currently set to 3.
+* Integration with https://github.com/ogier/pflag for more standard flag usage
-  * Pass number of attempts on the command line.
+* Pass number of rollback attempts on the command line.
+Maximum?
-* Make Zoom a type.
-Validate input with Flag interface.
 * Add more specific examples including for bands.
 Also include command used to generate it.
 * Ability to specify background colour when using specifying a band.
 * 404 should fail but be handled better